-Medical center revenues, net of allowances, increased \$1.0 billion, or 7.2 percent, in 2020 and increased \$1.2 billion, or 9.6 percent, in 2019.
-Revenues growth was impacted in 2020 due to the lower occupancy starting in March, as the medical centers canceled elective procedures in preparation for an expected flood of patients with COVID-19.
-In May, some elective procedures resumed and hospital volumes are gradually increasing; however, volumes were still lower than normal.
-Revenues increased in 2019 due to increases in both inpatient and outpatient volumes and higher supplemental payments.
+Medical center revenues, net of allowances, increased \$1.5 billion, or 10.5 percent, in 2021 and increased \$1.0 billion, or 7.2 percent, in 2020.
+Revenues growth in 2021 was the result of increases in both inpatient and outpatient volumes.
+In 2020, revenues were impacted due to the lower occupancy starting in March, as the medical centers canceled elective procedures in preparation for an expected flood of patients with COVID-19.
+In May 2020, some elective procedures resumed and hospital volumes gradually increased; however, volumes were still lower than normal.